 You may not meet the employer's basic screening criteria for certain positions.
 You can review those requirements by looking on the right side of the job posting page beneath the interview date.
 If you don't meet each criterion, CareerLINK provides a [non-qualify because] message under [Application Status] at the top right of the job posting page.

-Signing up for an interview through OCI is a commitment that the CDC expects students to take seriously.
+Signing up for an interview through Campus Interviews is a commitment that the CDC expects students to take seriously.
 Failing to show up for an interview or not canceling in a timely manner reflects poorly not only on students, but also on the University as a whole.
-For this reason, the CDC advises students to take special note of the following Cancellation and No Show Policies.
+For this reason, the CDC advises students to take special note of the following Cancellation and No-Show Policies.